Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Feature: Added Google ReCaptcha to the form to prevent spam

-- Feature: Added Search Field on the enquiry listing page to quick search a particular client or quote request
+- Feature: Added Search Field on the enquiry listing page to quickly search a particular client or quote request

 - Fix: Hide the filters on enquiry listing page when there are no enquiries of that type under it